Great Train Robbery (1963): Getaway and planned clean-up

 At the farm they counted the proceeds and divided it into 16 full shares and several 'drinks' (smaller sums of money intended for associates of the gang).
-The precise amounts of the split differ according to the source, but the full shares came to approximately £150,000 each (equivalent to £million today).
+The precise amounts of the split differ according to the source, but the full shares came to approximately £150,000 each.

 From listening to their police-tuned radio, the gang learned that the police had calculated they had gone to ground within a 30 mi radius of the crime scene rather than dispersing with their haul.
 This declaration was based on the information given by a witness at the crime scene who stated that a gang member had told the post office workers "not to move for half an hour".
 The press interpreted this information as a 30 mi radius—a half-hour drive in a fast car.

-The gang realised the police were using a "dragnet tactic", and with help from the public, would probably discover the farm much sooner than had been originally anticipated.
+The gang realised the police were using a dragnet tactic, and with help from the public, would probably discover the farm much sooner than had been originally anticipated.
 As a result, the plan for leaving the farm was brought forward to Friday from Sunday (the crime was committed on Thursday).
 The vehicles they had driven to the farm could no longer be used because they had been seen by the train staff.
 Brian Field came to the farm on Thursday to pick up his share of the loot and to take Roy James to London to find an extra vehicle.
 Bruce Reynolds and John Daly picked up cars, one for Jimmy White and the other for Reynolds, Daly, Biggs and the replacement train driver.
-Field, his wife Karin and his associate "Mark" brought the vans and drove the remainder of the gang to the Field's home to recover.
+Field, his wife Karin and his associate "Mark" brought the vans and drove the remainder of the gang to the Fields' home to recover.

 Field had arranged with "Mark" to carry out a comprehensive clean-up and set fire to the farm after the robbers had left, even though the robbers had already spent much time wiping the place down to be free of prints.
-According to Buster Edwards, he 'nicked' £10,000 in ten-shilling notes to help pay "Mark's" drink.
+According to Buster Edwards, he took £10,000 in ten-shilling notes to help pay "Mark".
 However, on Monday, when Charlie Wilson rang Brian Field to check whether the farm had been cleaned, he did not believe Field's assurances.
 He called a meeting with Edwards, Reynolds, Daly and James and they agreed that they needed to be sure.
-They called Field to a meeting on Tuesday, where he was forced to admit that he had failed to "torch" the farm.
-In the IVS 2012 documentary film The Great Train Robbery, Nick Reynolds (son of Bruce Reynolds) said "...the guy who was paid to basically go back to the farm and burn it down did a runner."
+They called Field to a meeting on Tuesday, where he was forced to admit that he had failed to burn the farm.
+In the IVS 2012 documentary film, The Great Train Robbery, Nick Reynolds (son of Bruce Reynolds) said "...the guy who was paid to basically go back to the farm and burn it down did a runner."
 Wilson would have killed Field there and then but was restrained by the others.
-By the time they were ready to go back to the farm, however, they learned that police had found the hide-out.
+By the time they were ready to go back to the farm, however, they learned that police had found the hideout.